ThomasGDBS/Board-Altera-DE1-Driver-Temperature-Sensor-and-7-segment-display/README.md

 We will then discuss the use of the seven-segment readers incorporated inour FPGA board.
 We will take a particular interest in the format used, inparticular with a BCD algorithm.

-Finally, we will build a global application described as follows: A tempera-ture sensor displaying its results on the seven-segment readers of an AlteraDE1 board
+Finally, we will build a global application described as follows: A temperature sensor displaying its results on the seven-segment readers of an AlteraDE1 board